nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 # Step by step Application setup

-This document details how to setup the Application step by step.
+This document provides a step by step guide to setting up the Application.

+This is required as the Application does not ship with any keys to use, so these must be generated and registered as required.
+Once this is complete the Application is ready to use.

 The steps are